-6.18 Rags, Wipes, and Absorbents
+6.17 Rags, Wipes, and Absorbents

-Disposal methods vary for rags, wipes, and absorbents, depending on the type of substance absorbed.
-They will either fall under the Used Oil Regulations, the Hazardous Waste Regulations, or the Solid Waste Regulations.
+Disposal methods vary for rags, wipes, and absorbents, depending on the type of substance absorbed and whether they are considered reusable or single-use rags, wipes, and absorbents.
+They will either fall under the Used Oil Regulation, the Hazardous Waste Regulations, or the Solid Waste Regulations.